 What to expect

-The University of Glasgow Q-Step Centre offers five degree programmes that integrate quantitative skills training within the School of Social & Political Sciences.
+The University of Glasgow Q-Step Centre offers six degree programmes that integrate quantitative skills training within the School of Social & Political Sciences.
 All of these programmes aim to engage you with meaningful ways of understanding the social world.

 We will teach you how to understand and analyse quantitative results, as well as how to present your own, and how to discuss their substantive implications.